Last Updated: April 27, 2023

 Any surveys and other market research programs administered by Innovate clients, partners or other third parties and the data collected in connection with those surveys and other market research programs are not subject to this Policy.
 You are strongly encouraged to review and understand the privacy policies of such third parties.

-Innovate conforms its privacy and security practices to applicable laws, codes, and regulations, including, without limitation, the General Data Protection Regulation (“GDPR”) and the California Consumer Privacy Act (“CCPA”).
+Innovate makes efforts to conform its privacy and security practices to applicable laws, codes, and regulations, including, without limitation, the General Data Protection Regulation (“GDPR”) and the California Consumer Privacy Act (“CCPA”).

 Collection and Use of Personal Information

 We also collect certain information automatically when you use our Site, including without limitation Log files, Internet Protocol (IP) address, browser type, ISP, browser language, the date and time of your request, operating system, referring/exiting pages, clickstream data, and plug-in information.
-We use this information to analyze web traffic and survey usage, to optimize survey platforms for different operating systems and to analyze the authenticity of a respondent; to communicate insights to our clients; and to support and optimize Channel Watcher videos.
+We use this information to analyze web traffic and survey usage, to optimize survey platforms for different operating systems and to analyze the authenticity of a respondent; and to communicate insights to our clients.

 We also collect other browsing information, such as date and time you visited our Site, number of pages you viewed, time in seconds you spend on each page, and details of any website you visited before and/or after participation in one of our surveys or other research program.
-We use this information for website optimization for different operating systems; to optimize user participation; and to support and optimize Channel Watcher videos.
+We use this information for website optimization for different operating systems; and to optimize user participation.

 Any e-mail communications to you regarding new products and services, or any email updates, newsletters, or other communications to which you’ve subscribed, will contain a link with instructions for how to opt out of future communications of that type.

-We will never share your name, email address, mailing address, phone number, or similar personally identifiable information without your consent.
+We will never share your name, email address, mailing address, or phone number without your consent.
 However, we may share other information described above, such as your IP address, self-reported demographic and firmographic information, and other information provided in your survey or research answers to our clients in order to better communicate research insights to them.
+Please note that under certain state privacy laws, including CCPA, this may constitute a “sale” of personal information.

 Notice to California Residents